bluesky/event-model/docs/source/data-model.rst

 Event contents can also be represented in "paged" form, where multiple rows are contained in one structure for efficient transport and vectorized computation.
-The representations contain equivalent information: an EventPage can always be losslessly transformed into an Event and vice versa.
+The representations contain equivalent information: an EventPage can always be transformed, without loss, into an Event and vice versa.
 Here is the example Event above structured as an Event Page with a single row:

 .. code-block:: python